Keyboard shortcuts

 Required Sections

-Every spec must include these ## Heading sections (configurable via requiredSections in specsync.json):
+Every spec must include these ## Heading sections (configurable via required_sections in .specsync/config.toml):

 Override the list in config: